FBI looks at land near NJ landfill for Jimmy Hoffa's remains - NewsBreak

 The search over the years has included various digs in rural Michigan and even the removal of floorboards at a Detroit house.

-Hoffa was president of the 2.1 million-member Teamsters union from 1957-71, even keeping the title while in prison for trying to bribe jurors during a previous trial.
-He was released from prison in 1971 when President Richard Nixon shortened his sentence.

-It has been long speculated that Hoffa, who was 62, was killed by enemies because he was planning a Teamsters comeback.
-He was declared legally dead in 1982.

-Associated Press video journalist Ted Shaffrey in New York City contributed to this report.
+Associated Press writer Ted Shaffrey in New York City contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.